d-carrigg/BinWips/ReadMe.md

 # Hello BinWips!
 ```

-As well as, programs that take parameters (simple and complex):
+Programs that take parameters (simple and complex) are also supported:

 ```powershell
 New-BinWips -ScriptBlock {